 Dhruba Ghosh (b.
-1957) is a good friend—a sarangi brother.
-He is a "Top Class" superb sarangi player with a deep understanding of music and an innovative style.
+1957) was a good friend—a sarangi brother.
+He was a "Top Class" superb sarangi player with a deep understanding of music and an innovative style.
 We first met at the Sarangi Mela in Bhopal in 1989.
-Since then we have met on-and-off whenever I've been in Bombay, sitting with our sarangis, eating Chinese food, talking about music and philosophy.
-He has taught me alot.
-He is one of the very few sarangi players who can speak communicative English.
-Dhruba Ghosh is the son of the great tabla player, Nikkil Ghosh who founded the Sangit Mahabharati music school in Juhu, Bombay.
+Since then we met on-and-off whenever I was in Bombay, sitting with our sarangis, eating Chinese food, talking about music and philosophy.
+He taught me alot.
+He is one of the very few sarangi players who could speak communicative English.
+Dhruba Ghosh was the son of the great tabla player, Nikkil Ghosh who founded the Sangit Mahabharati music school in Juhu, Bombay.
 Dhruba grew up in an exceedingly musical environment.
-He learned tabla and vocal music as a child, and started sarangi relatively late—taking one lesson in technique from the outstanding Calcutta sarangiya Sagiruddin Khan—beyond that, he is self-taught.
-His solo playing is profoundly influenced by both Bundu Khan and Ram Narayan, and also, unusually, by instrumental (sitar and sarod) music.
-He is someone who thinks creatively and philosophically about music.
-Like Bundu Khan, he is a lover of paltas, note-permutation melodic exercises.
+He learned tabla and vocal music as a child, and started sarangi relatively late—taking one lesson in technique from the outstanding Calcutta sarangiya Sagiruddin Khan—beyond that, he was self-taught.
+His solo playing was profoundly influenced by both Bundu Khan and Ram Narayan, and also, unusually, by instrumental (sitar and sarod) music.
+He was someone who tthought creatively and philosophically about music.
+Like Bundu Khan, he was a lover of paltas, note-permutation melodic exercises.

-Having distanced himself from the Sangeet Mahabharati, he now lives part of each year in Brussels and the rest of the year in Mumbai, where he is Principal of the Bharatiya Vidya Bhavan.
-In recent years Dhruba has made innovations in the design of the sarangi, adding a fourth playing string.
+Having distanced himself from the Sangeet Mahabharati, in his later years, he lived part of each year in Brussels and the rest of the year in Mumbai, where he was Principal of the Bharatiya Vidya Bhavan.
+Aided by a Belgian luthier, Dhruba made innovations in the design of the sarangi, experimenting with a fourth (and a fifth!) playing string.
 He has engaged in many interesting fusion experiments with a wide variety of Western musicians.
+We last met, shortly before his tragically early passing, when he performed in a weird and eminently forgettable fusion group at the Green Note in Camden, London.

-I never called Dhruba my teacher—we were friends, and I didn't want to upset that relationship and he's younger than me, so I guess some misplaced pride came into it.
-Our sessions were always phenomenally peaceful and inspiring.
-But tonight, nineteen years later, listening to the Yaman below, I realise that this is among the finest talim I've ever had, certainly the most sensitive and finely atuned and deeply deeply musical.
+I never called Dhruba my teacher—we were friends, and I didn't want to upset that relationship.
+Our sessions were phenomenally peaceful and inspiring.
+This was some of the finest talim I ever recieved, certainly the most sensitive and finely atuned and deeply deeply musical.
 What music!
-I can only hope that some budding sarangi player somewhere makes more use of these tapes than I did.
+I can only hope that some budding sarangi player somewhere makes a lot of use of these recordings.

 Our first video is a two-hour exploration of rag Kirwani at Dhruba Ghosh's home in Bombay on 9 January, 1996: